portableant/lancerAbuDhabiLouvre/README.md

 # Metadata

+A lancer from the archer’s frieze, from Darius’s palace at Susa.
+This frieze panel is made from glazed siliceous bricks and dates to the Achaemenid Empire circa 510 BC.

+Achéménide Reigne - Lancier, détail de la frise des archers du palais de Darius à Suse.

 # Paradata

 This model was shot using a Sony A6000 in artificial light during a tour of the new Louvre Abu Dhabi in general opening hours.
 44 images were shot as jpegs and RAW.
 This model was created just from unedited jpegs (as I am lazy.)
 Masking needs tightening.